-Earlier this month, New Zealanders of Maori and Dutch heritage celebrated together with the opening of a new museum, library and community centre in Foxton.
+In November 2017, New Zealanders of Maori and Dutch heritage celebrated together with the opening of a new museum, library and community centre in Foxton.
 It’s called Te Awahou Nieuwe Stroom, which means ‘The new stream’ in both Te Reo and Dutch.
 It has been 9 years in the making with a lot of fundraising, volunteer work, local people and contractors all getting behind it, and is a project Plytech have loved being a part of.

 Foxton itself has a strong Dutch history already — including the Dutch Windmill, the Dutch Market and the well-known bakery where visitors can shop for all kinds of Dutch goodies, so it was the perfect place to establish Te Awahou Nieuwe Stroom.
 The building itself was a local Mitre 10, owned by a Dutchman who sold the building to the Dutch Connection Museum Trust so that it could be used for the project.
 “This was one of the biggest challenges,” explained Pete Bossley, the architect on the project, “To turn an incredibly boxy Mitre 10 building into something exciting, open and energetic.”

 And since then it has been completely redesigned into a multi-purpose, world-class shared space which will tell the stories of Dutch NZ history and Maori Culture — cultures once worlds apart brought together in the Horowhenua, reaching out into the wider regions of the Horowhenua, Manawatu, nationally and internationally.